dnsimple/dnsimple-developer/CONTRIBUTING.md

 - Place callouts near relevant content, not at the end of sections
 - Ensure callouts provide actionable information relevant to the API documentation context

+## Checking the client links

+The DNSimple client libraries link to this site from their doc comments.
+Run `rake links:clients` to find the links that a page move or an anchor rename made stale.
+See [docs/client-links-sweep.md](docs/client-links-sweep.md).

 ## Creating new fixtures

 - Use the sandbox API.
 Avoid using the production API as much as possible.